ASchmidt1024/glyphicon2fontawesome/README.md

 glyphicon.less with content from font awesome

+--
+! the font files from font awesome should be in same folder as glyphicons !
+--

 The following Glyphicons are unique and no font awesome icon matched (see file end)